ora0600/confluent-operator2GKE/terraform/aws/README.md

 If this is happeing check if node cluster is deleting.
 The volumes will not deleted by terraform destroy.
 So, please delete all dynamic PVC volumes in AWS console.
 And also check if the kubernetes loadbalancer are deleted, if not delete from AWS console.
+A VPC did not generate any costs, but also the VPC and subnet can not be deleted by `terraform destroy`, so please delete VPC `terraform-eks-cp60-node` in aws console, if you want.
 Delete manually:
 ```bash
 aws eks list-nodegroups --cluster-name cp-60-cluster